aravindshenoy13/odin-rps/README.md

-Rock paper scissors in the console using js.
+Rock paper scissors with UI using js.